k21971/EvilHack/doc/evilhack-changelog.md

 - Tweaks to the Druid spells entangle, create grass, create trees
 - Allow the spell 'create grass' to work in corridors
 - Druid starting spellbook changes
+- Encyclopedia entry for the spell 'dispel evil', tweak some existing spellbook entries